open-mmlab/mmdeploy/docs/en/build.md

 cd ${MMDEPLOY_DIR} # To mmdeploy root directory pip install -e .
 ```

+**Note**

-Some dependencies are optional.
+- Some dependencies are optional.
 Simply running `pip install -e .` will only install the minimum runtime requirements.
-To use optional dependencies install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -e .[optional]`).
+To use optional dependencies, install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -e . [optional]`).
 Valid keys for the extras field are: `all`, `tests`, `build`, `optional`.

 ### Build SDK